Gold mining in Nova Scotia

 Gold mining has been a part of Nova Scotia's heritage for 150 plus years and continues to this day.
 Over a million ounces of gold have been produced in the province since mining began in 1861.
 Although not as well known as the gold rushes of California, the Klondike, Australia, and South Africa, three distinct rushes resulted in an economic boom in the province and saw the birth and sometimes demise of many new communities.

+There are 65 declared gold districts in Nova Scotia.
+There were around 350 mines worked in these districts.

 Geology

 Most gold mining in the province has taken place south of the Minas Fault Zone in Meguma terrane, with three more mines in Cape Breton.

 Discovery and production

 Gold may have been sighted as early as 1578 when explorer Sir Humphrey Gilbert was given a patent to explore for gold and silver in the New World and explored along the coast.
 Additionally, village names such as Bras d'Or, Cape d'Or, and Jeddore (Jet d'Or) indicate that French settlers may have found gold, but no ancient workings or proof has been found.

 Gold was officially discovered in Nova Scotia in late May 1860, by John G. Pulsifer at Mooseland, Halifax County.
 Prior to this, unofficial discoveries were made in the Musquodoboit and Fort Clarence areas in 1857.
 The first authenticated discovery was made by Captain Champagne L'Estrange of the Royal Artillery in 1858 in Mooseland, the same area where Pulsifer made his discovery two years later.